-The Astronomy Group within the Department of Physics and Astronomy holds monthly Public Nights, usually on Fridays.
+The Astronomy Group within the Department of Physics and Astronomy holds monthly Public Nights.
+The schedule is posted below and on the events calendar.
 All are welcome to come view the sky through our facilities, on campus and off.
 Admission to Public Nights is free.

 Locations and Equipment

 Most on-campus sessions use the 16-inch research-grade reflector (installed in January 2005) in the dome on top of Gallalee Hall, located at the northeast corner of University Blvd. and Hackberry Drive.